 Single-family building permits were up 5 percent in October to 434,000, making October the largest monthly permit volume since December 2010.
 October’s permit numbers remain at 45 percent of the historical monthly average (since 1970) and 24 percent of the pre-recession high in September 2005.
 Single-family starts rose almost 4 percent, from 414,000 in September to 430,000, and are now at 40 percent of the historical monthly average (since 1970) and 24 percent of the pre-recession high in January 2006.

 Sales of new single-family homes

-Home mortgage rates (30-year fixed) fell slightly from 3.38 percent in October to 3.35 percent in November.
-November’s rate was the lowest monthly rate since record keeping began in 1971.
+Home mortgage rates (30-year fixed) fell in November to 3.99 percent, the lowest monthly rate since record keeping began in 1971.

-Hotel occupancy rates stood at 67.1 percent in the third quarter of 2012, up from 66.3 percent in the same quarter a year earlier, according to Smith Travel Research, while the RevPAR Index was up 5.2 percent from a year earlier.
+Hotel occupancy rates stood at 6.5 percent in the third quarter of 2011, up from 63.9 percent in the same quarter a year ago, according to Smith Travel Research.
+The RevPAR Index was up 7.9 percent from the same quarter of 2010.